 You can see some of his past work on this industrial table and his vintage desk set.
 The theme for the month is NEUTRAL, and he debated on doing a paint stain combo to showcase the wood.
 But, since the gouges were deep and the theme is open to interpretation, he went with his gut and decided to paint.

 First, he sanded down the finish with my orbital sander to give the paint tooth.
 When painting a piece of furniture that has either a mahogany or cherry stain, it is best to use a stain blocking primer like Kilz.

-My son chose these stunning gold glass knobs by Rustic Brands.
-He loved the look of my industrial dresser and his sister’s dresser that we used their product on.
+My son chose these amazing gold glass knobs.
+He loved the look of my industrial dresser and his sister’s dresser that we worked on.
 I wish you could see them in person because they have an awesome crackle design.

 Put it all together and what do you get?
 A gorgeous vintage chest with a modern look.

 Didn’t my teenager do GOOD?!
 I love the color and those knobs made the piece.

 Nothing like seeing your children learn from you and seeing the fruits of their labor.
 If you would love to own this vintage chest, you can find it available in my shop (SOLD) – we ship to your door!

 Sometimes your outdated furniture just needs a lift to help see them in a different way.
 Likewise, this is totally a budget-friendly way to make your house your home.

 In addition, pin and share to inspire others too! ♥

 Next week, I’ll be sharing more DIY projects and furniture fun.
 Become a follower or sign up to my email list to get updates in your inbox.